 What mistakes led to the prisoner’s captivity?

-The prisoner was, like many of these unfortunate wretches, in the wrong place at the wrong time.
+The prisoner was, like many of these unfortunate wretches, in the wrong place, at the wrong time - at least from a Republic point of view.
+For us, however, a most valuable boon.
 It seemed from the setup of the room she was captured defending that she was preparing to meet with her master, perhaps to depart on a new mission out of Coruscant Temple.
 The room was a reading chamber of some sort, and Imperial personnel breached the door, gunning down a Jedi librarian inside before they were able to react.
 However, the prisoner was quick to respond, and felled several troopers before arming herself with a blaster and proceeding to use the gun to pin down Imperial reinforcements until eventually, the prisoner was subdued by a combination of wounds sustained from blaster fire and several grenades thrown into the room.

 The prisoner had no real place to run.
 Defeat was inevitable; that she survived at all was fortunate.